 In a wonderfully ironic article posted in ‘The Conversation’, there are some fantastic examples regarding collective narcissism, rightly mentioning that the group in question fails to accept criticism and feel they deserve special treatment.
 The piece continues, suggesting collective narcissists are selective regarding their prejudices, while rejecting or attacking groups who do not share their grandiose image.
 Surmising that they use spin and conspiracy theories to attack competing groups.
 Noting that these ‘special’ groups also detect insult where nobody can see it (more narcissistic injury).

-The ironic part is that the author only links collective narcissism with right wing endeavours, such as Brexit and Trump.
+The ironic part is that the author only links collective narcissism with right wing endeavours, such as Brexit and Trump and displays no awareness that narcissists exist quite prominently within his own political tribe.
 Sure there’s plenty of collective narcissism on the right, just look at the US evangelical conservatives for suitable examples.
 However, social justice groups ticked just about every box in this article and yet there was no pause for reflection regarding their own team.
-Even though it mentioned that scoring high on the narcissist scale predicts an increase in prejudice, regardless of people’s age, gender or education.
+This is despite that the piece mentions scoring high on the narcissist scale predicts an increase in prejudice, regardless of people’s age, gender or education.

 The left of old created healthcare for all, pensions, economic safety nets, education and housing.
 These things were universal ventures, so people could have the basics in life, to live, prosper, participate and contribute in society.
 This now seems long ago, the new/identarian left are instead fixated on race, sexuality and gender.
 All the while as people on the streets of the world are starving, identarians get apoplectic with rage over the correct use of pronouns.
-It’s no wonder that people across the western world have banded together, often voting against their own best interests.
+It’s no wonder that people across the western world have rejected these ideas and now often resort to voting against their own best interests.